Never Feel Guilty About Chocolate Milk Again

 No association was found with cheese and yogurt.

-Chocolate Milk for Kids?
+Is Chocolate Milk Good for You?
 Your Decision!

 Ultimately, whether you choose to offer chocolate milk to your child or not, the decision is yours.
 If your child is really drawn to chocolate milk and you find he’s drinking too much, you may need to lay down some guidelines.